The Double Refuge 🍷 Prologue

 When the wind blows the water white and black.

-Prufrock says, “I have heard the mermaids singing, each to each,” yet also says, “I do not think that they will sing to me.”
+Prufrock says, “I have heard the mermaids singing, each to each,” yet he also says, “I do not think that they will sing to me.”
 Behind Prufrock’s personal predicament lies a more universal one: the rational can eclipse the mystical, just as the “magic lantern threw the nerves in patterns on a screen.”
 Reality can trump fantasy, so that the “human voices wake us, and we drown.”
 And of course no one, however deep their insight, can escape death: “I have seen the eternal Footman hold my coat, and snicker, / And in short, I was afraid.”

 Prufrock’s desire to hear the mermaids singing may not be realistic, yet it suggests a deep urge in human nature to experience the beauty, joy, and depth of life, all of which are antidotes to the skeptical realism and to the stark naturalism that the 21st Century is heir to.
 Much the same sense of emotional and phenomenological rebirth can be found in the English Romantics, who listened closely to the beauty of nature, which can be symbolized in the song of Eliot’s mermaid or Keats’ nightingale, both of which combine the beauty of art with the half-submerged yearning for the ultimate escape and release.
 The nightingale’s song is like opium and wine to the poet who is “half in love with easeful death”: